Rules of the Minnesota State Board of Legal Certification

 An agency applying to the Board for accreditation in a field of law must complete an agency application form and submit it along with necessary documentation and fees to the Board office.
 An applicant agency must meet the following criteria:

 a.
-Have among its permanent staff, operating officers, or Board of Directors at least three (3) legal practitioners not from the same law firm or business whose daily work fulfills the substantial involvement requirement in the field of law as defined in Rule 114b, and whose role in the agency includes evaluating the qualifications of specialist lawyers.
+Have among its permanent staff, operating officers, or Board of Directors at least three (3) legal practitioners not from the same law firm or business whose daily work includes “substantial involvement” in the field of law and whose role in the agency includes evaluating the qualifications of certified specialists.

-c.
-Provide evidence that the applicant agency is an ongoing entity capable of operating an acceptable certification program for an indefinite period of time.
+d.
+Provide evidence that the agency is an ongoing entity capable of operating an acceptable certification program for an indefinite period of time.

-f.
-Agree to keep statistical records concerning certified lawyers and to report such numbers to the Board on an annual basis.

 g.
+Agree to keep statistical records concerning certified specialists and to report such numbers to the Board on an annual basis.

-Agree to provide written notice to each certified specialist stating that if he/she communicates the specialty status, he/she shall do so in a manner consistent with the requirements of Rule 119 of these rules, as well as with the requirements of Rule 7.4 of the Minnesota Rules of Professional Conduct.
+h.
+Agree to provide written notice to each certified specialist stating that if the specialist communicates regarding specialization or certification, the specialist shall do so in a manner consistent with the requirements of Rule 119 of these Rules, as well as with the requirements of Rule 7.2(c) of the Minnesota Rules of Professional Conduct.

-(1) Procedures that will assure the periodic review and recertification of certified lawyers.
+(1) Procedures that will assure the periodic review and recertification of certified specialists.

 (2) Due process procedures for lawyers denied certification.